 In October 2004, both authorities carried out public consultation looking at the preferred options for Cambridge East.
 The results of this process fed into the pre-submission draft Cambridge East Area Action Plan.
 This was subject to a further six-weeks consultation between 17 June and 29 July 2005.

 Consultation on objection sites took place between March and April 2006.
 Objection sites are additional, alternative or amended sites for development put forward by people objecting to the submission draft.
-For further information about the objection sites, please view the councils' consultation website.
+For further information about the objection sites, please view the councils' online consultation system.

 Consultation was also undertaken on site allocation policies representations raised in relation to the submission draft Cambridge East Area Action Plan.
 The consultation period ran from the 16 June to the 28 July 2006.
 To see further details about this consultation please see the councils' consultation website.

 Following on from the submission of the Cambridge East Area Action Plan to the Secretary of State in January 2006, an independent public examination was held.
 The purpose of the examination was to consider the 'soundness' of the document.
 The hearing sessions for the Cambridge East Area Action Plan examination began on Tuesday 3 July 2007 and were held in the Guildhall, Market Square, Cambridge.

 A final consultation was run to help the inspector review their conclusions on the issue of green separation between Teversham and Fen Ditton.
 The consultation concerned potential changes to the submission draft area action plan, which would delete the green separation policy and supporting text and make consequential changes to the plan.
 All public representations made were passed onto the inspector for his consideration.

 The following Cambridge City Council documents helped inform the production of the Cambridge East Area Action Plan: